hackclub/scrappy/README.md

 ![build](https://github.com/hackclub/scrappy/workflows/build/badge.svg)

-The Slack bot that powers [scrapbook.hackclub.com](https://scrapbook.hackclub.com).
+Scrappy is the Slack bot that powers [scrapbook.hackclub.com](https://scrapbook.hackclub.com).
+Scrappy automatically generates your Scrapbook and Scrapbook posts via Slack messages.
+For more information about how to sign up,

+[Click here to view the Scrapbook repository](https://github.com/hackclub/scrapbook), which hosts the Scrapbook web code.

 ## Commands
-Scrappy not only handles the automatic generation of a Scrapbook and its posts, but provides some helpful commands in Slack as well.
+Scrappy provides some helpful commands in Slack.
 These commands are also documented in our Slack if you send the message `/scrappy` in any channel.

 - `/scrappy-togglestreaks`: toggles your streak count on/off in your status
 - `/scrappy-togglestreaks all`: opts out of streaks completely